 - There's a PVP strip that has Brent walking through the rain trying to find his car, not remembering that they had actually taken Jade's car.

-- This was the plot to a Garfield and Friends episode.
+- This was a Brick Joke in a Garfield and Friends episode.
 Jon refuses to write down a parking location (the lot is coded by numbers and colors) and says he'll memorize it only to get more and more confused as everyone around him keeps mentioning colors and numbers.
-Eventually Garfield and Odie abandon him, still hunting in the gigantic parking lot.
+Eventually Garfield and Odie get home themselves, while at the end of the episode, Jon is still hunting in the gigantic parking lot.

 - On Rocko's Modern Life, "Who Gives A Buck?" features a parking lot so large, some people have been wandering it for years looking for their cars.
 One of them is a grown man dressed like a little boy and still looking for "mommy's car," and a few scenes later Rocko and Heffer pass a senile old woman going "Son?
 Have you found the car yet?"